QuaziSamiha/lingua-joy-client/README.md

 3. Navbar
 Your website should have a navbar with the Website logo or Website name, Home, Instructors,  Classes, Dashboard and User profile picture.
 The user profile picture and Dashboard on the navbar are conditional.
 If the user is signed in, the navbar will show the profile picture; otherwise, it will show the Login button.

+4. Error Page
+Create a 404 page.
+Add any interesting image animation & a back-to-home button on the 404 page.
+Do not add header & footer in this page.

-4. Registration & Login System:
+4. Registration(Sign Up) & Login(Sign In) System:
-    Login Page:
+    Login / Sign In Page:
-    When a user clicks on the login button, they will be redirected to the login page having the following:
+    When a user clicks on the Dashborad navlink or course Details button, they will be redirected to the login page having the following:
     - Email
     - Password (This field can hide/unhide the password by clicking on an icon)
+    - A user cannot submit empty email and password fields.
     - A link that will redirect to the registration page
-    - Keep at least one social login
+    - At least one social login
-    Registration Page:
+    Registration / Sign Up Page:
     The Registration page will have the Email/Password form having the following fields:
     - Name
     - Email
     - Password
-    - Confirm Password
+    - Confirm Password (TODO: Future Features)
     - Photo URL
+    - At least one social login (Google Login)
+    TODO: Future Features
-    - (optional) Gender
+    - Gender
-    - (optional) Phone Number
+    - Phone Number
-    - (optional) Address
+    - Address
-    Note: Keep at least one social login

-Note: Do not enforce forget password feature and  the email verification method, as it will inconvenience the examiner.
-If you want, you can add email verification/forget the password after receiving the assignment result.
+TODO: Future Feature -- enforce forget password feature and  the email verification method

+TODO: Future Features
 Error for Registration system:
 On the Registration page, display errors when:
 The password
 - is less than 6 characters
 - don't have a capital letter
 - don't have a special character

-   Note: A user cannot submit empty email and password fields.

 5. Homepage:
     - Top Slider Section  Will have a relevant slider.
 Use relevant text, information, message, and picture.
 The design is entirely up to you.
     - Popular Classes Section  Show relevant pictures related to the classes or activities.
 Have the top 6 classes based on the number of students.
     - Popular Instructors Section.
 Show the top 6 instructors based on the number of students in their Class.
+    TODO: Future Features
     - Extra Section Add one relevant sections.
 Make it attractive :heart_eyes:.
 Try to use animation effects.

 6. Instructors Page: